prajwal10s/TaskTracker/README.md

     Font Awesome: For scalable vector icons.

+🌐 Deployment:

+    This Next.js application is deployed using SST (https://sst.dev/).
+We've completely configured it for deployment with SST (Serverless Stack) to AWS.

+    When deploying with SST  we strategically choose Lambda, CloudFront, and S3 for distinct but complementary reasons:

+    AWS Lambda: This is chosen for its serverless nature and scalability.
+TaskTracker require a server environment for API routes.
+Server-Side Rendering (SSR), and Image Optimization.
+Lambda allows us to run this backend code without provisioning or managing servers, automatically scaling up or down based on demand, and you only pay for the compute time consumed.

+    Amazon CloudFront: This acts as a Content Delivery Network (CDN), essential for global reach(if to be scaled) and performance.
+CloudFront caches your application's static assets and SSR responses at edge locations worldwide, delivering content to users from the nearest location.
+This drastically reduces latency, improves loading times, and enhances user experience, while also handling SSL certificates for secure connections.

+    Amazon S3: This provides highly durable, scalable, and cost-effective storage for all your application's static files (HTML, CSS        JavaScript bundles, images, fonts).
+S3 is ideal for serving static content because it's designed for massive scale and reliability,     making it a perfect origin for CloudFront.

 🏛️ Architecture

 TaskTracker follows a modern full-stack architecture based on the T3 Stack principles: